Checkmarx/2ms/README.md

   secretGroup: 1 # defines which capture group of regex match is considered the secret.
 Is also used as the group that will have its entropy checked if `entropy` is set.
 Can be left empty, in which case the first capture group to match will be considered the secret
   path: (?i)\.(?:tf|hcl)$ # regex to limit the rule to specific file paths.
 For example, only .tf and .hcl files
   severity: High # severity, can only be one of [Critical, High, Medium, Low, Info]
-  tags: # identifiers for the rule, tags defined here can be used as values of --rule and --ignore-rule flags
+  tags: # identifiers for the rule, tags can be used as values of --rule and --ignore-rule flags
     - api-key
-  scoreParameters:
+  scoreParameters: # scoreParameters can be omitted for overrides, in which case the respective default rule scoreParameters will be considered
     category: General # category of the rule, should be a string of type ruledefine.RuleCategory.
 Impacts cvss score
     ruleType: 4 # can go from 4 to 0, 4 being most severe.
+For overrides, if Category is defined, ruleType also needs to be defined, or otherwise it will be considered 0.
 Impacts cvss score
   allowLists: # allowed values to ignore if matched
     - description: Allowlist for Custom Rule
       matchCondition: OR # determines whether all criteria in the allowList must match.
 Can be AND or OR.
 Defaults to OR if not specified